liviu-vasut/i3status/README.md

        status_command ncat -k --recv-only -l 3333 | ~/bin/i3status.sh
      }
    ```
-   - a cron job can be set to write the time to the input stream of the script like this:
+   - a cron job can be set to write the time every minute to the input stream of the script like this:

    ```
      * * * * * /usr/bin/date "+clock \%Y-\%m-\%d \%H:\%M" | ncat localhost 3333